aymanosman/aymanosman.github.io/drafts/dont-wrap-your-logs/article.md

 Elixir comes with a powerful and convenient logging facility exposed by the Logger module.
 It is used universally in Elixir projects, which makes the subject of logging far more approachable in Elixir than in most other languages, where the logging story is far less straightforward.

-Basic usage of `Logger` may be enough for you most of the time, but sometimes the need will araise to customize some aspects of it.
+Basic usage of `Logger` may be enough for you, most of the time, but, sometimes, the need to customize some aspects of it will arise.

 One way of acheiving this is to wrap the lower level logging module.
 This is a completely natural thing to do.
 As a project grows, we will often wrap lower level functionality in order to enforce conventions and abstract repetitive code.

-So you would think that it would be completely reasonable to wrap Elixir's `Logger` module if it turned out you wanted to enforce some conventions on how you do logging throughout your project.
+So you would think that it would be completely reasonable to wrap Elixir's `Logger` module, if the need to customize logging were to arise.

 Here is the problem: you start to implement this solution by creating the following wrapper module: